priscaolose/iOS-app/README.md

-my first ios app!
+# My First iOS App!

-Some ideas to improve the app are:
+This is my first iOS app project!
+Below are some ideas for how I plan to improve and enhance the app in the future.

+### Ideas to Improve the App:
-- Improve the UI by using different fonts/colors/background
+- Improve the UI by experimenting with different fonts, colors, and background styles.
-- Feel free to play around with other elements, such as image views, textfields, etc.
+- Explore the use of additional UI elements, such as image views and text fields.
-- Iplement a way to change the color of the text as well
+- Implement a feature to change the color of the text based on user interaction.

-##App Brainstorming##
+---

+## App Brainstorming

-Favorite Apps and Features
+### Favorite Apps and Features

-Spotify
+1. **Spotify**
--Creating custom playlists for different moods -Personalized music recommendations based on listening habits Lyft
+   - Creating custom playlists for different moods
+   - Personalized music recommendations based on listening habits

+2. **Lyft**
--Ride tracking in real-time
+   - Ride tracking in real-time
-Ability to schedule future rides
+   - Ability to schedule future rides

-Google Maps
+3. **Google Maps**
--Traffic updates in real-time
+   - Traffic updates in real-time
--Step-by-step walking directions
+   - Step-by-step walking directions

-TikTok
+4. **TikTok**
--Personalized video recommendations
+   - Personalized video recommendations
--Ability to save and share favorite videos
+   - Ability to save and share favorite videos

+---

-App Idea: "Eczema Care"
+### App Idea: "Eczema Care"

-For my app idea, I would like to create an app called Eczema Care that helps people with eczema manage their condition and track their symptoms.
+For my app idea, I would like to create an app called **Eczema Care**.
+This app will help people with eczema manage their condition and track their symptoms.
 The app would allow users to:

-Track flare-ups by logging symptoms like redness, itching, and dryness, and monitor any triggers.
+- **Track flare-ups** by logging symptoms such as redness, itching, and dryness, while also monitoring potential triggers.
-Create personalized skincare routines based on their skin type and severity of symptoms.
+- **Create personalized skincare routines** based on their skin type and the severity of symptoms.
-Access educational content on managing eczema, including product recommendations, lifestyle tips, and diet advice.
+- **Access educational content** about managing eczema, including product recommendations, lifestyle tips, and dietary advice.
-Get reminders for moisturizing and taking prescribed medications.
+- **Receive reminders** for moisturizing and taking prescribed medications.

-A potential feature would be to include a photo journal to track skin changes over time, and the ability to share the journal with healthcare providers for more personalized treatment.
+One of the key features would be a **photo journal**, allowing users to track their skin's progress over time and share these updates with healthcare providers for a more personalized treatment approach.

+---